Causal Testing: Finding Defects' Root Causes: Causal Testing Effectiveness

+\textbf{RQ3: Do developers find Causal Testing useful, and, if so, what aspect of Causal Testing is most useful?}

-To answer RQ3, we analyzed post-evaluation survey responses on information most useful when understanding and debugging the defects.
-We extracted and aggregated qualitative responses regarding information most helpful when determining the cause of and fixing defects.
+To answer RQ3, we analyzed post-evaluation survey responses to the question asking which information was most useful when understanding and debugging the defects.
+We extracted and aggregated quantitative and qualitative results regarding information most helpful when determining the cause of and fixing the defects.
 We also analyzed the Likert-scale ratings regarding the usefulness of JUnit and the various components of causal execution information.

-Overall, when compared to state-of-the-art testing tool JUnit, participants considered Holmes more useful.
-Out of 16 participants, 13 found causal execution information either more useful than JUnit (8 participants) or at least as useful (5 participants), which 3 participants found JUnit information more useful.
-JUnit and interactive debuggers are an important part of debugging, so our expectations would be that Causal Testing would augment those tools, not replace them.
+Overall, participants found the information provided by Holmes more useful than other information available when understanding and debugging the defects.
+Out of 37 participants, 17~(46\%) found the addition of at least one aspect of Holmes more useful than output provided by JUnit alone.
+Further, 15~(41\%) participants found the addition of Holmes at least as useful as JUnit.
+The remaining 5~(13\%) found the addition of Holmes not as useful as JUnit alone.
+Though majority of participants found Holmes' output more useful, JUnit and interactive debuggers are an important part of debugging.
+Therefore, our expectations would be that Causal Testing would augment those tools, not replace them.

-Of the information provided by Holmes, our findings suggest participants found the most value in the minimally different passing tests, followed by the execution traces.
-The test inputs for passing and failing tests that Holmes provided received ``Very Useful'' or ``Useful'' rankings more often than the test execution traces.
-For 10 participants, the passing tests were at least as useful as, sometimes more useful than, the additional failing tests provided.
-For 6 participants, the passing and failing execution traces were at least as useful as the passing and failing tests.
-For 2 of those participants, the execution traces were more helpful than the test inputs.
+Participants found the minimally-different passing tests Holmes provided the most useful: 20 out of 37 participants~(54\%) rated this piece of information as ``Very Useful.''
+The passing and failing test inputs that Holmes provided received ``Very Useful'' or ``Useful'' rankings more often than the test execution traces.
+Finally, 18 participants marked either the passing or failing execution trace as ``Not Useful.''
+One participant felt the passing test traces were ``Misleading or Harmful;'' during their session, they noted that they felt in some cases the execution paths were not as similar as others, which made interpreting the output more confusing.

-To gain a better understanding of what parts of causal execution information are most useful, we also analyzed participants' qualitative responses regarding what they found most helpful for understanding and repairing the defects in the study.
+To gain a better understanding of what parts of causal execution information are most useful, and why, we also analyzed participants' qualitative responses to the questions asked in our post-evaluation questionnaire.